co-stack/fal_gallery/Documentation/Usage/Index.rst

    :width: 800px

 Next go to the Pagemodule and insert FAL Gallery Plugins where needed.
-Notice that only arrangements of Plugin Views where at least a "List View" with option "" and a "Single View" is present make sense.
+Notice that only arrangements of Plugin Views where at least a "List View" with option "" and a "Single View" is present makes sense.

 .. image:: ../_static/fal_gallery_usage_2.jpg
    :width: 800px

 You can start with the Single View.
-Choose a default image that is shown when the page with the Plugin is openend first.
+Choose a default image that is shown when the page with the Plugin is opened first.
 This image may be any image in your TYPO3 environment.
 When Single View is selected, you may enable the EXIF Data readout.
 Notice that the results of the readout are not cached and may slow down your page.